rajsingh701/brazil-ecommerce-sql-analysis/README.md

 ```

 ### 5. Analysis based on sales, freight and delivery time.:
-1. **Find the no. of days taken to deliver each order from the order’s purchase date as delivery time.**
+1. **Find the no. of days taken to deliver each order from the order’s purchase date as delivery time.
-2.
-**-- Also, calculate the difference (in days) between the estimated & actual delivery date of an order.**
+-- Also, calculate the difference (in days) between the estimated & actual delivery date of an order.

-**--Do this in a single query.**
+-- Do this in a single query.
--- You can calculate the delivery time and the difference between the
--- estimated & actual delivery date using the given formula:
+-- You can calculate the delivery time and the difference between the estimated & actual delivery date using the given formula:
--- ■ time_to_deliver = order_delivered_customer_date -
+-- ■ time_to_deliver = order_delivered_customer_date - order_purchase_timestamp
--- order_purchase_timestamp
--- ■ diff_estimated_delivery = order_delivered_customer_date -
+-- ■ diff_estimated_delivery = order_delivered_customer_date - order_estimated_delivery_date**
--- order_estimated_delivery_date**:
 ```sql
 select order_id,
 date_diff(date(order_delivered_customer_date), date(order_purchase_timestamp), day) as days_to_delivery,